'Quickly became critical': Meat Loaf reportedly died with Covid

 Meat Loaf was last pictured on March 27 last year when he performed with country artist John Rich at Redneck Riviera in Nashville.

-In a heartbreaking tribute posted on the star's official Facebook page, it was revealed the star passed away on Thursday night with wife Deborah by his side.
+In a heartbreaking tribute posted on the star's official Facebook page, it was revealed the star died on Thursday night with wife Deborah by his side.

 The statement reads: "Our hearts are broken to announce that the incomparable Meat Loaf passed away tonight with his wife Deborah by his side.